volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy_rule.md

 `label_matcher` - (Optional) List of label keys to be matched in prefix_selector configured in remote_endpoint.
 See [Label Matcher ](#label-matcher) below for details.

-`ports` - (Optional) Ports is list of port ranges as match criteria.
-Range is expressed as start port and end port (`List of String`).
+`ports` - (Optional) List of port ranges.
+Each range is a single port or a pair of start and end ports e.g. 8080-8192 (`List of String`).

 `protocol` - (Optional) Values are tcp, udp, and icmp (`String`).